 - Moderate protein

-Step 2: Clean Out Your Pantry
+Step 2: Purge Your Pantry of High-Carb Foods

 Out with the carb-heavy stuff (pasta, chips, soda) and restock with keto-friendly foods.
-Trust me, it’s way easier when temptation isn’t lurking in your cabinets.
+Trust me, itโs way easier when temptation isnโt lurking in your cabinets.

 Start with easy meals like: